chrisremboldt/picometar/README.md

 Another known issue is that this currently will only launch when launched from Thonny on a computer connected to the Cardputer.
 You can then disconnect your device and use the app.
 Attempting to resolve this issue.

+FOR THE PI PICO W/ PIMORONI PICO DISPLAY PACK:
+-use the pico_version.py

 Please feel free to modify and use as you wish.
 License is MIT License.